totes ISOTONER | Eastman House | Radford Crescent | Billericay | Essex CM12 0DN

 Hazard: Close Contact – potential exposure to infection from carriers of Covid-19.

-1. Employees are instructed to avoid close face-to-face or physical contact with colleagues and any essential visitors – hugs, handshakes, etc. – and to to follow social distancing guidelines.
+2. Employees are instructed to avoid close face-to-face or physical contact with colleagues and any essential visitors – hugs, handshakes, etc. – and to follow social distancing guidelines.

-2. Employees are reminded to be aware of their surroundings and sit away from the immediate airflow from fan heaters, cooling fans, ventilations sytems, etc. Where possible, the use of such systems will be avoided.
+3. Employees are reminded to be aware of their surroundings and sit away from the immediate airflow from fan heaters, cooling fans, ventilations systems, etc. Where possible, the use of such systems will be avoided.

-3. Desk layouts will be altered in any open plan office to accommodate social distancing guidelines.
+4. Desk layouts have been altered in any open plan office to accommodate social distancing guidelines.

-4. Employees are instructed to excercise courtesy to colleagues when using corridors, utilising passing places as appropriate to maintain social distancing.
+5. Employees are instructed to exercise courtesy to colleagues when using corridors, utilising passing places as appropriate to maintain social distancing.

-7. Any essential visitors or contractors are required to sign the Visitor’s Book and ensure their contact details are re
+8. Any essential visitors or contractors are required to sign the Visitor’s Book and ensure their contact details are readily available to aid contact tracing.

-8. Video-conferencing is encouraged as a safe alternative for both internal and external meetings.
+9. Video-conferencing is actively encouraged as a safe alternative for both internal and external meetings.

-9. Employees using public transport for their commute to work will be issued with face coverings as per Government Guidance.
+10. Employees using public transport for their commute to work are required to wear face coverings as per Government Guidance.

 Hazard: Vulnerable Employees – those with existing health conditions at a higher risk of contracting Covid-19 and/or suffering increased adverse ill effects.

-1. In accordance with Government guidelines, those who are identified as being in the high risk or vulnerable categories should continue to work from home.
+1. In accordance with Government guidelines, those are identified as being in the high risk or vulnerable categories should continue to work at home.

 2. Employees with family members in high risk categories are instructed to inform their Line Manager.
 Decisions on home working in accordance with Government guidelines will be taken on a case by case basis.

-3. Any employee falling in the extremely vulnerable (shielded) category is to continue to work from home.
+3. Any employee falling in the extremely vulnerable (shielded) category is to advise their Line Manager accordingly and continue to work at home.

 Hazard: Cleaning & Hygiene – inadequate cleaning and hygiene practices exacerbate the risk of infection spread.

-1. Cleaning regimes have been reviewed with a deep clean and regular contract cleaning scheduled.
+1. Cleaning regimes have been reviewed – a deep clean has taken place and regular contract cleaning is in place.

 2. Suitable products will be used by the contracted cleaning staff with particular attention paid to touch points around the building.